sosie-js/python-bestsource/docs/index.md

 ## Installation

+It requires a working vepoursynth env, and at least version 1.6.0 of [peagisub](https://github.com/sosie-js/peagisub-vs) for vapoursynth plugins path configuration.

 I use [scite](https://scintilla.org/SciTE.html) , a lightweight editor to trigger vspreview by pressing [F5] (or compile) after adding the /etc/scite/vapoursynth.properties

-It requires at least version 1.6.0 of [peagisub](https://github.com/sosie-js/peagisub-vs) for vapoursynth plugins path configuration.

 ```
 # Define SciTE settings for Vapoursynth Python files.